Tanishq30052002/Dronetech_Technex22/README.md

 Autonomous Drone navigation, colour and shape detection

 ### **<ins>Problem Statement</ins>**
-The simulator we will be using is WeBots simulator.
+The simulator we will be using is WeBots Simulator.
+The four altars are represented by four shapes in the arena.
 Your drone needs to scan a few QR codes in order to find the shapes.
-Perform the following tasks with the drone and go enjoy your college life :)
+Perform the following tasks with the drone and go save the Vatican (Note:- The practice arena will be released in this same repo on 2 March 2022):-
 1. Using the camera provided on the drone, scan a QR code placed right in front of it.
 <p align="center">
  <img src="/assets/image2.png">